 Credit Cards can be used, but typically there is a 5% fee when you use a credit card.
 ATMs are located in major towns.
-Have a Visa ATM Card – Master Card can be used at limited banks, forget American Express Cards with ATMs.
+Have a Visa ATM Card – Master Card can be used at limited banks.
+Forget American Express Cards with ATMs.
 If you plan to use a credit card in Uganda, notify your bank that you will be doing so.

-Safest Way a for a traveler is to use an ATM Machine for money instead of bringing large amounts of cash with you.
+Safest Way for a traveler is to use an ATM Machine for money instead of bringing large amounts of cash with you.

-Can I Speak English in Uganda?
+Do they speak English in Uganda?

 There are over 40 languages and various dialects spoken in Uganda.
-English is the official language.
+English is the official language, and.
 Kiswahili is the other one, but Swahili has a checkered past seen as the language of Soldiers and Prostitutes in Uganda.
 In recent years the use of Swahili has increased due to it being taught in schools and used in commerce.

 You will find the meals a delight in Uganda.
 Uganda is Africa’s Tropical Food Basket.
-Organically grown Vegetables are abundant, and its Beverages from Tea and Coffee to the much stronger Waragi will awaken your taste buds.
+Organically grown Vegetables are abundant, and its Beverages, from Tea and Coffee to the much stronger Waragi, will awaken your taste buds.

-Some lodges and hotels serve of all things, instant coffee.
+Some lodges and hotels serve, of all things, instant coffee.
 Take a look at our Coffe Lover Survival Kit, and it will save the day.